×

 45 Chinese Euphemisms to Help You Navigate Awkward and Taboo Topics

-In Chinese culture, it’s especially important to be wary of certain topics due to the emphasis on 留面子 (Liú miànzi — saving face).
-That means you don’t want to embarrass or disrespect anyone, intentionally or otherwise.
+In Chinese culture, it’s especially important to be wary of certain topics due to the emphasis on 留面子 (liú miànzi — saving face).
+That means you don’t want to embarrass or disrespect anyone, intentionally or otherwise, and euphemisms are handy for this.

-If that one euphemism sounds intriguing enough, wait ’til you get a load of the phrases below!
+If that one euphemism sounds intriguing enough, check out the rest of the phrases in the list below.

 Contents